libscie/api/CONTRIBUTING.md

 The "PM Inbox" column and our [Roadmap](https://github.com/p2pcommons/sdk-js/wiki/Roadmap) contain issues that we are planning on working on further down the line.
 If you're enthusiastic about one of these features, come and discuss it with us on [Slack](https://libscie.slack.com/).

 Technical improvements, bug fixes, documentation and other non-feature work is also totally welcome.
-Please create an issue first, but feel free to start work right away.

 ***Please note that we have [specs](https://github.com/p2pcommons/specs/issues) that the application must adhere to.
 If you believe these specs need amending, submit an issue to that repo.***